hljhnu/hljhnu.github.io/index.md

 ---
 ### Position
-I am a software engineer at the BSP team in vivo.
-My work mainly focuses the following aspects:
+I am a software engineer on the BSP team at vivo.
+My work is mainly focused on the following aspects:

 - File system:
 	- porting new file systems to Android
 	- developing new features based on file systems
 	- optimizing performance and stability of file systems
 - Storage:
-	- maintaining SD card drivers for both MTK and Qualcomm platforms
+	- maintaining SD card drivers for both MediaTeK and Qualcomm platforms
 	- developing tools and features for SD cards
 - Android:
 	- maintaining storage framework of Android